 Investment idea (30s): cash 10%, small business or rental property 20%, 70% growth stocks or index funds

-Parenthood – education fund for kids, larger home, emergency fund, day care, vacations, IRA or small business ownership
+Parenthood – education fund for kids, larger home, vision board of family dreams/goals, emergency fund, day care, vacations, IRA or small business ownership

 Plan for Kids College and Your Retirement